TRAMP complex: Interaction with 3’->5’ exonuclease complex exosome

 The TRAMP complex brings about degradation or processing of various RNAs with the help of 3’->5’ exonuclease complex called the exosome.
 A hexameric ring of RNase PH domain proteins, Rrp41p, Rrp42p, Rrp43p, Rrp45p, Rrp46p and Mtr3p comprises the exosome of S. cerevisiae.
-The exosome can bring about RNA degradation more efficiently in the presence of Rrp6p with the help of TRAMP complex invitro.
+The exosome can bring about RNA degradation more efficiently in the presence of Rrp6p with the help of TRAMP complex in vitro.
 Also, RNA degradation is enhanced in the presence of various exosome cofactors which are recruited co-transcriptionally.

 The Ski complex consisting of Ski2p, Ski3p, Ski8p is required by cytoplasmic exosome for all mRNA degradation pathways.
 The cytoplasmic exosome along with the Ski7p protein attaches to various abnormal ribosomes and mRNAs and brings about their degradation.

 Inter-relation between components

 All the components of the TRAMP complex are inter-related to each other.
-For the activity of Poly(A) polymerases likeTrf4p/Trf5p, zinc knuckle proteins are essential.
+For the activity of Poly(A) polymerases like Trf4p/Trf5p, zinc knuckle proteins are essential.
 In similar way RNA degradation brought about by exosomes is stimulated by unwinding activity of Ski2 like helicases and Mtr4p which acts as a cofactor.
 The unwinding activity of Mtr4p is improved by the Trf4p/Air2p in the TRAMP complex.
 Mtr4p also has an important role in maintaining and controlling the length of Poly(A) tails.
 But destruction or absence of Mtr4p results in hyperadenylation and hinders the length of Poly(A) tails.

 A complex formed between Trf5p, Air1p and Mtr4p is called as TRAMP5 complex.
 In S. cerevisiae there are two types of TRAMP complexes depending on the presence of polymerases.
 If Trf4p is present, then the complex is called as TRAMP4 and if Trf5p is present then It is called as TRAMP5.